Battle of Fossalta: Aftermath

-The Bolognese had taken a lot of German and Cremonese prisoners at Fossalta; among these was Enzio.
+The Bolognese had taken many of German and Cremonese prisoners at Fossalta; among these was Enzio.
 The victorious Bolognese were greeted by a fanatical crowd upon their return to Bologna.
 Enzio, in his full armour and decorated helmet, was put in golden chains and paraded around Bologna on a horse.
-He would spend his whole life in the Bolognese palace thenceforth named after him, the Palazzo Re Enzo.
+He would spend the remainder of his life in the Bolognese palace, thenceforth named after him, the Palazzo Re Enzo.
+Even though he was a prisoner, such was his charisma and sophistication that he came to enjoy a measure of popularity among his Bolognese captors.